AlexeyKhfzv/Nonsense_generator/README.md

 ### Experiment N°1

 ![Experiment_1](Experiment_1.png)
-For the text, I took the work of Alexander Sergeevich Pushkin "Eugene Onegin".
+As the text I took the work of Alexander Sergeevich Pushkin "Eugene Onegin".
-In this experiment I just print 30 most likely characters (File: [generator1.py]()
+In this experiment I just print 30 most likely characters (File: [generator1.py]()).